- Scope

 Accessibility legislation (on legislation.gov.uk website) states that public sector websites must publish content in an accessible format, unless doing so would impose a disproportionate burden on the organisation.
 If that is the case, an assessment of the extent to which compliance with the accessibility requirement imposes a disproportionate burden must be carried out.

-This is a Disproportionate Burden Assessment for the Housing Services Annual Report 2023-24 which is available as an online flipbook.
+This is a Disproportionate Burden Assessment for the following Housing Servies Annual Reports which are available as online flipbooks:

 - Benefits of making accessible